 A quantum annealer is a hardware device that carries out quantum annealing.
-D-Wave Systems company has released a commercial quantum annealer that is composed by many qubits spatially ordered in a graph geometry and able to interact among them and with two external magnetic fields.
+D-Wave Systems company has released a commercial quantum annealer that is composed by many qubits spatially ordered in a graph geometry and are able to interact among them and with two external magnetic fields.
 The exponential scalability in the number of (stable) qubits is one of the most interesting features of this technology.

 In D-Wave hardware, qubits initialize in a quantum superposition state due to the action a transversal magnetic field.
 The quantum annealing protocol starts when a longitudinal magnetic field is slowly turned on while the transversal one is slowly turned off, as it is shown in figure 3.
 The protocol ends when all the qubits collapse into bit states that encode one of the possible optimized solutions for our computational problem.

 Figure 3 Quantum annealing protocol as it is implemented in D-Wave hardware.
 The Hamiltonian H (the energy of the system, i.e., the energy of the set of qubits) includes the interaction with the transversal (red) and longitudinal (green) external magnetic fields, as well as pair the-wise interaction between the qubits (purple).

 What the programmers code